martinslota/protocell/README.md

 Protocell supports the following options:

-1. `-with-derivers`: A list of derivers to put in a `[@@deriving ...]` annotation for each type generated for .
+1. `-with-derivers`: A list of derivers to put in a `[@@deriving ...]` annotation on each generated type.
 For example:

    ```
    -with-derivers show 'yojson { strict = true }'